atsushieno/aqua/README.md

 The real value in this experimental project lies in that the entire UI is based on **complete** web technology ecosystem, not just part of it.
 For example, [Blueprint](https://github.com/nick-thompson/blueprint) is a great React integration for audio plugins, but still needs full backend implementation just like React Native (but for its own), which is not going to be complete.
 Full SVG implementation, HTML5 Canvas, WebGL etc. including full access to the DOM integration, is what we want, to achieve "any Web application authoring tool works" state of union.

+Another reason for Web technology-based UI is a host-loadable UI for a remote plugin, which may sound tricky but an option for [Android platform](https://github.com/atsushieno/android-audio-plugin-framework/issues/34).

 ## Embedded hosting

 aria2web is designed to be used for audio plugin UI. `aria2web-host.c` is a proof-of-concept HTTP server and WebView app that shows the program (instrument) list like a native UI using [zserge/webview](https://github.com/zserge/webview) and [jeremycw/httpserver.h](https://github.com/jeremycw/httpserver.h).
 So far it only logs note on/off and control changes from the UI (they are the whole supported messages by `webaudio-controls` anyways), but you would get the basic concept on how it could be used.